 To automatically enable the IP network stack each time the system is started, edit the /etc/config/network file so that it contains the single word on or on.
-If the file is missing, add the file.
+If the file is missing, add the file or invoke chkconfig network on.

-Note: Enabling IP networking does not result in IP over HIPPI; it only enables the IP software to operate over whatever drivers are available to service it.
-(For example, the IP protocols may use Ethernet or FDDI drivers.)
+Note: Enabling IP networking does not result in IP over HIPPI; it only enables the IP software within the operating system to operate over whatever drivers are available to service it.